run-ai/docs/docs/admin/runai-setup/cluster-setup/customize-cluster-install.md

 There are a couple of use cases that customers will want to disable this feature:

 * Some organizations prefer to use their internal naming convention for Kubernetes namespaces, rather than Run:ai's default `runai-<PROJECT-NAME>` convention.
-* When PodSecurityPolicy is enabled, some organizations will not allow Run:ai to automatically create Kubernetes namespaces.
+* Some organizations will not allow Run:ai to automatically create Kubernetes namespaces.

 Follow the following process to achieve this